 R-6: Personal and Environmental Factors Influencing Community Living for People with Disabilities

-The purpose of this research is to explore and further understand community participation of individuals with disabilities by examining relationships between community participation and community living and environmental facilitators.
-These environmental factors include personal (demographic) factors, health-related, geographic and impairment factors.
+The purpose of this research is to better understand the community participation of individuals with disabilities by examining relationships between community participation and community living and environmental facilitators.
+The project analyzed data collected using a system of measurement (the CORE and SPARC) to explore the relationships between community participation and environmental facilitators, as well as person (demographic), health-related, geographic and impairment factors.

 Sample, Data Collection and Measurement, Data Analysis